Month: September 2015

 If you have a spice collector like me, you may have turmeric & cumin in your pantry.
 I also keep ginger pieces and chilies in my freezer.
 With a onion, this prawn dish is 5 minutes away … no recipe required.

 Clean 12 prawns; dice the onion, slice 1 chili, mince a little ginger (optional); heat up a frying pan with some cooking oil; add the onion, ginger & chili; stir fry until onion is coated with oil; add turmeric & cumin (I use about 1tsp each for a mild taste); stir for the spices to coat the onion; push the onion to the side; add prawns, 1-2 minutes each side until cooked through; stir through the onion; season with salt.

 I serve this with an Indian inspired chickpea & bacon stew.

 My hubby & I always debate about natural oysters vs. cooked oysters.
 I love my oysters lightly steamed (30 seconds to 1 minute on hot steam), topped with sliced shallot^, coriander, chilies, white wine, soy sauce* and sesame oil; then finish with a hot splash of cooking oil on top of the herbs to bring out the flavors & freshness.
 It is so simple and delicious, no recipe required.

 * use gluten free soy sauce for an gluten free option.

 A long day at the office, tired, hungry & craving for a quick meal.
-The local food store had a few pack of chicken sausages left so I was able to make this meal – tasty & satisfying!
-The star of the dish is the potatoes with cumin & turmeric.
+The local food store had a few packs of chicken sausages, and I made potatoes and spinach as a side dish – tasty & satisfying!
+The star of the dish was, of course, the potatoes with cumin & turmeric.

 To share with a few friends – this recipe makes 2 rolls, which can be cut into 4 pieces each.